Eight trends in matrix management #3. The open matrix.

 Matrix management now often involves higher levels of cooperation and integration with customers, sometimes co-developing products and services and building highly integrated teams and information systems.

-More integrated supply chains mean that organisations share information and work cooperatively with partners and suppliers to deliver value to customers.
+More integrated supply chains mean that organizations share information and work cooperatively with partners and suppliers to deliver value to customers.
 These relationships can become highly interdependent and very stable.

 For these organizations, matrix management extends across boundaries of organizational culture and also has to reflect commercial considerations.